Wasserstein Distributionally Robust Shallow Convex Neural Networks: Preliminaries

-We are interested in a data-driven branch of DRO which defines the ambiguity set as a Wasserstein ball\blue{, a ball which contains all distributions within a Wasserstein distance from a reference distribution \citep{yue2022linear},} centered on an empirical distribution containing $N$ samples: $\hat{\mathbb{P}}_N = \frac{1}{N} \sum_{i=1}^N \delta_{\mathbf{z}_i}(\mathbf{z})$, where $\delta_{\mathbf{z}_i}(\cdot)$ is a Dirac delta function assigning a probability mass of one at each known sample $\mathbf{z}_i$.
-Note that as the number of samples goes to infinity the empirical distribution converges to the true distribution~$\mathbb{P}$\blue{~\citep[Chapter 19.2]{vandervaart_stats}}.
-The Wasserstein distance, {also called \blue{earth mover's distance and closely related to the optimal transport plan \citep{kuhn2019wasserstein}}}, can be pictured as the {minimal effort} that it would take to displace a given pile of a weighted resource, e.g., dirt, to shape a second specific pile.
-The effort of a trip is given by the distance traveled and the weight of the carried resource.
+We are interested in a data-driven branch of DRO which defines the ambiguity set as a Wasserstein ball\blue{, a ball which contains all distributions within a Wasserstein distance from a reference distribution \citep{yue2022linear},} centred on an empirical distribution containing $N$ samples: $\hat{\mathbbm{P}}_N = \frac{1}{N} \sum_{i=1}^N \delta_{\mathbf{z}_i}$, where $\delta_{\mathbf{z}_i}$ is a Dirac delta function assigning a probability mass of one at each known sample $\mathbf{z}_i$.
+The empirical distribution is constructed with historical realizations of the random vector $\mathbf{z}$.
+Note that as the number of samples goes to infinity the empirical distribution weakly converges to the true distribution~$\mathbbm{P}$\blue{~\citep[Chapter 19.2]{vandervaart_stats}}.
+The Wasserstein distance (WD), {also called \blue{earth mover's distance and closely related to the optimal transport plan \citep{kuhn2019wasserstein}}}, can be pictured as the {minimal effort} that it would take to displace a given pile of a weighted resource, e.g., dirt, to shape a second specific pile.
+The effort of a trip is given by the distance travelled and the weight of the carried resource.
 Specifically, it provides a sense of similarity between the two distributions.
-Formally, the \blue{probabilistic definition of the} order-$t$ Wasserstein distance between \blue{probability measures} $\mathbb{U}$ and $\mathbb{V}$ \blue{on $\mathcal{Z}$} is:
+Formally, the \blue{probabilistic definition of the} order-$t$ Wasserstein distance between \blue{probability distributions} $\mathbbm{U}$ and $\mathbbm{V}$ \blue{on $\mathcal{Z}$} is:

-where the infimum is taken over all possible couplings of random vectors $U$ and $V$ which are marginally distributed as $\mathbb{U}$ and $\mathbb{V}$, respectively \citep{panaretos2019statistical}. \blue{As such, the Wasserstein ball defines a space containing all possible distributions close to the distribution in its center.
+where the infimum is taken over all possible couplings of random vectors $U$ and $V$ which are marginally distributed as $\mathbbm{U}$ and $\mathbbm{V}$, respectively \citep{panaretos2019statistical}. \blue{As such, the Wasserstein ball defines a space containing all possible distributions close to the distribution in its center.
 We refer interested readers to the open-access book of \cite{panaretos2020invitation} which covers the Wasserstein distance thoroughly while offering interesting statistical insights.}

-In this context, (\ref{eq:DRO}) is expressed as:
+In this context,~\eqref{eq:DRO} is expressed as: